-Additional details of the principal terms of our indebtedness can be found in our Annual Report on Form 20-F for the year ended December 31, 2017, filed with the SEC on March 9, 2018.
-There have been no material changes to our indebtedness since the filing of this report, except for scheduled repayments and as described below.
+Additional details of the principal terms of our indebtedness can be found in our Annual Report on Form 20-F for the year ended December 31, 2017, filed with the SEC on March 9, 2018 and our quarterly report on Form 6-K for the first quarter ended March 31, 2018, filed with the SEC on May 3, 2018.
+There have been no material changes to our indebtedness since the filing of those reports, except for scheduled repayments and as described below.